seanxu889/EECE5554_RSN/README.md

 <img src="https://github.com/seanxu889/EECE5554_RSN/blob/master/results/2a_raw2.gif">
 </p>

+Project to a range image with size of1800x16.
+Each pixel represent a point pi and also associate the range value ri.
 Extract ground points using column-wise evaluation (ground plane estimation):
 <p align="center">
 <img src="https://github.com/seanxu889/EECE5554_RSN/blob/master/results/2b_ground2.gif">
 </p>

-Apply image-based segmentation to the range image to group points into many clusters:
+Apply image-based segmentation to the range image to group points into many clusters.
+Omit the clusters that have fewer than 30 points:
 <p align="center">
 <img src="https://github.com/seanxu889/EECE5554_RSN/blob/master/results/2b_seg2.gif">
 </p>

-Sort the points to edge and planar feature points:
+Here, we have ground and large object points.
+Only save these points in range image.
+After segmentation, the processing efficiency and feature extraction accuracy are improved, and fast and reliable feature extraction can be performed.

+Extract features from ground and segmented points.
+Evaluate the roughness / curvature of point pi use C. From all sub-images, we get 40 edge features and 80 planar features:
 <p align="center">
 <img src="https://github.com/seanxu889/EECE5554_RSN/blob/master/results/2d.gif">
 </p>